epatso/la-kenak/README.md

 - mysql
 - javascript enabled browsers (all browsers are supported exept old explorer)
 - webgl capable browser for the 3d building menu
-- Google maps api for the google maps implementations
+- Google maps api for the google maps implementations (used geocoder, elevation data)
 - Google auth api (if users will be login in through google accounts)

 ### Image Credits